redecheck/redecheck/README.md

 Once you have ReDeCheck correctly packaged and ready to run, there are two main requirements for effective use of the tool:

 1. Understanding the configuration parameters and how they affect the way the tool works
-2. Understanding the reports produced by the tool to effectively analyse the differences between the two versions of the webpage under test.
+2. Understanding the reports produced by the tool to effectively analyse the differences between the two versions of the web page under test.

 ### Configuration Parameters